 Keep an eye out for restaurants that provide great value for money.
 Yell Reviews – a Moneymagpie favourite – lets people like us say what we think about bars, clubs, restaurants, galleries and other venues.
 It’s free to register, and allows you can see what other people recommend and tell them what you like, or don’t like, about the places you’ve been.
 It will save you money and heartache next time you go out.

 Book your meal through OpenTable – they feature 50% off deals at great restaurants across the country.
 Plus the site is packed with helpful reviews, maps and suggestions so you know what to expect.
 If that wasn’t enough, for every five meals you book via the website you get the next one free!

 Meeting for breakfast is a lovely way to break with tradition on a date, and it’s much cheaper than an evening meal.
 Make sure you pick the location well, though (we advise against a greasy spoon for your first date).
 If you need some help, read reviews on sites such as 10best.com, Tripadvisor.co.uk and Qype.co.uk.

 Check out the local attractions in your area or town.
 You’ll be amazed at how much there is to see and do in the great outdoors.
 Regularly scan the local paper to see if there are any free events or markets and enjoy the fresh air and blue skies.

 Make the most of any good weather and take a delicious picnic to a park or garden nearby.
 We are spoilt for choice in the UK with stunning parks all over the island, lots of which are free for all to enjoy with events to enjoy in the warmer months too.
 Get all the info at Greatbritishgardens.co.uk, Nationaltrust.org.uk and Royalparks.org.uk.

 Foodies can spend the morning sampling the culinary delights from their local farmers market, or if you prefer to rummage through bits and bobs for a diamond in the rough, find your local craft fair for a relaxed date.

 The bigger book stores often have poetry readings, live bands on weekend evenings, free lectures on all manner of topics.
 You can find regular poetry events across the country here.

 Get up early and drive to a nice scenic place to watch the sun rise and then go for breakfast.
 You can always try a spot of foraging in the great British countryside – find out more with our article on foraging.

 Grab a frisbee and your dog if you have one.
 You and your date can bury each other in the sand and have fish and chips for lunch.
 If the sun is out play some ball games, collect some shells, hunt for crabs or simply chill out with a good book by the peaceful ocean.
 Search for your nearest beach at the Good Beach Guide website.

 Charities and other organisations need people to volunteer and if you want to help out, it could be a great way to put your dating time to good use.
 Your local community centre will have information on opportunities in your area or try Do-it.org.uk and Volunteering.org.uk.

 If the sun isn’t shining there are still plenty of fun things to do together – it’s actually a great opportunity to snuggle up and keep each other warm!

 Take along some board games, or a pack of cards and you can wile away the hours together.
 Go to Cosy Coffee Shops where you can find listings of some independent at coffee shops.
 Just click on the map to find one in your home town.
 The pub is a fairly obvious choice for a date, but it’s also one of the easiest and if you’re going for a date choose one of best you can find.
 Try Fancyapint where you can search for a pub near you by location, nearest station, name or rating.

 The dance of lurve, tango classes will get the passion blazing (or just your face) and there are classes for beginners all over the UK.
-In London, for example, Tango Movement offers drop-in classes for £15 and a beginner’s crash course for £100 if you’re really keen.
+In London, for example, Tango Movement offers drop-in classes for free (or £17 if you stay the full time) and a beginner’s crash course for £100 if you’re really keen.
 Find a tango class near you here.